youlweb/JulLib/README.md

 JulLib
 ======
-A set of frequently used PHP tools.
+A set of frequently used PHP classes.